eduvpn/documentation/SECURITY.md

 By default the CA uses `RSA` with keys of length 3072 bits, and signs using `RSA-SHA256`.

-The CA also supports `ECDSA` with the NIST P-256 curve, also known as secp256r1 or prime256v1, and `EdDSA` with `Ed25519`.
+The CA also supports `ECDSA` with the NIST P-384 (secp384r1) curve, and `EdDSA` with `Ed25519`.
 Refer to the next section to see what is possible.

 Currently, RSA is the default.
 Future versions of the VPN software will switch to `EdDSA` and drop TLSv1.2 support.